beovideskevin/dollarlib/README.md

-# My2cents
+# Dollarlib

-My2cents is a simple php framework.
+Dollarlib is a simple php framework.
 You can see a full working example here: <a href="https://my2cents.eldiletante.com/">my2cents.eldiletante.com</a>

 I developed this framkework using using WAMP.
-All the examples should work in an Apache virtual host; create your own and name it "my2cents.loc".
+All the examples should work in an Apache virtual host; create your own and name it "dollarlib.loc".
 After cloning the repository create two files.
 The first "/.htaccess" with the code:
 ```
 <IfModule mod_rewrite.c>
     RewriteEngine on